teal-language/tl/docs/src/functions.md

 end
 ```

-Note, however, that named vararg tables will not be read-only when targeting Lua <5.5.

 In case your function returns a variable amount of values, you may also declare
 variadic return types by using the `type...` syntax: